-Grace Greene Publisher:
+Author: Grace Greene

-Publisher: Turquoise Morning Press Length:
+Publisher: Turquoise Morning Press

 Length: 298 pages

-Contemporary Romantic Suspense
+Category: Contemporary Romantic Suspense

 Purchase Link Kincaid's Hope on Amazon

 Beth Kincaid endured an unhappy childhood and left the small town life to start over in the city.
 Her bottled up emotions from the past cause her to live the “tidy” life she thinks she wants to live—yet does not realize isn’t good for her emotional sanity.
 When a personal crisis ensues, she must return to her childhood home and all of the issues from the past overwhelm her and are a catalyst to bring necessary change to her life.
 She discovers secrets and learns the truth about the woman who raised her.
 These revelations unravel her tightly-bound emotions and move her forward into a life-changing journey.